 The Cloud was recognized by the Americans for the Arts as one of the nation's Outstanding Public Arts Projects for 2016 through Public Art Network's Year in Review.
 Thousands of hinged, stainless steel flaps make up The Cloud.
 When wind fills the atmosphere, the flaps participate in a kinetic illusion mimicking the movement of actual clouds.

-Not Whole Fence and Radiance were named to CodaWorx list of Top 100 of the World's Best Public Art.
+Not Whole Fence and Radiance were named to the 2017 CodaWorx list of the Top 100 Best Public Art Pieces in the World.
 CodaWorx recognizes public art that integrates art into an interior, architectural or public space.
-Radiance received one of two People's Choice Awards as part of this year's CODAawards.
+Radiance received one of two People's Choice Awards as part of the 2017 CODAawards.

 Radiance is the centerpiece of the Airports new Rental Car Center.
 With numerous dichroic shapes suspended at various heights, Radiance forms a mandala-like structure twenty feet in diameter.
 Each hanging shape draws upon traditional patterns from ethnic groups that have contributed to El Paso’s rich and diverse culture.

 Not Whole Fence was an aesthetic solution to the functional need to enclose the left field of Southwest University Park.
 This was achieved by creating a physical barrier that mimicked the wooden fences that surrounded ballparks at the turn of the 20th century.